jon-den/ml-topic-extraction/README.md

 - EMC Education Services.
 Data Science and Big Data Analytics: Discovering, Analyzing, Visualizing and Presenting Data.
 Wiley, 2015.
 - Bonaccorso, Giuseppe.
 Machine learning algorithms.
 Packt Publishing Ltd, 2017.
 - Goodfellow, Ian, Bengio, Yoshua and Courville, Aaron.
 Deep Learning.
 MITP, 2018.
 - Shanmugamani, Rajalingappaa.
-Deep Learning for Computer Vision : Expert Techniques to Train Advanced Neural Networks Using TensorFlow and Keras.
-Birmingham: Packt Publishing, 2018.
+Deep Learning for Computer Vision: Expert Techniques to Train Advanced Neural Networks Using TensorFlow and Keras.
+Packt Publishing, 2018.
 - Bhardwaj, Anurag, Di, Wei, and Wei, Jianing.
-Deep Learning Essentials : Your Hands-On Guide to the Fundamentals of Deep Learning and Neural Network Modeling.
-Birmingham: Packt Publishing, 2018.
+Deep Learning Essentials: Your Hands-On Guide to the Fundamentals of Deep Learning and Neural Network Modeling.
+Packt Publishing, 2018.

 This list can be adapted and extended and a new index-terms.txt can be created.